RubixML/ML/docs/transformers/tf-idf-transformer.md

 **Data Type Compatibility:** Continuous only

+### Parameters
-### ParametersThis transformer does not have any parameters.
+This transformer does not have any parameters.

 ### Additional Methods
 Return the inverse document frequencies calculated during fitting: